claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 - Chapter 3
 - When we combine observation with evaluation, people are apt to hear criticism.
 - Distinguishing Observations From Evaluations
-- The words always, never, ever, whenever, etc. express observations when used in the following ways:
+- The words always, never, ever, whenever, etc. express evaluations when used in the following ways:
   - Whenever I have observed Jack on the phone, he has spoken for at least thirty minutes.
   - I cannot recall your ever writing to me.
 - Words like frequently and seldom can also contribute to confusing observation with evaluation.